 Etsy has engaged third-party service providers to perform many of the services related to payment processing, including card processing, currency exchange, identity verification, fraud analysis and regulatory compliance.

-Etsy partners with WorldPay and other licensed payment processors to facilitate card payments and other payments by buyers and to disburse funds to sellers.
-The WorldPay entities are regulated and authorized to provide payment services in the countries where they operate.
+Etsy partners with WorldPay, PayPal and other licensed payment processors to facilitate card payments and other payments by buyers and to disburse funds to sellers.
+The WorldPay and PayPal entities are regulated and authorized to provide payment services in the countries where they operate.

-Etsy may share personal or transaction information with those third-party service providers that is necessary to process payments.
+Etsy may share your personal or transactional information with those third-party service providers when it's necessary to process payments.

 Etsy Gift Cards are prepaid credit cards subject to the Gift Cards Policy.

 By using a third-party service, you may also be subject to an agreement with the third-party.
 For example, PayPal is a third-party service provided by PayPal Holdings, Inc. and is subject to the PayPal User Agreement.
 Apple Pay is a third-party service provided by Apple Inc. and is subject to the Apple Pay Terms and Conditions.

 If Etsy receives notice that a listing or transaction violates a third party’s service agreement, we may have to take action against your account, such as canceling a transaction, removing listings from your shop, or suspending your selling privileges.

 Etsy supports two versions of PayPal: integrated PayPal and standalone PayPal.